 The vaccines have been proven to stop symptoms of COVID-19.
 It is not yet known if the vaccine can prevent the spread of illness.
 Wearing masks, hand washing, and social distancing help lower your chance of being exposed to the virus or spreading it to others.
 A vaccine will help your body fight the virus if you are exposed.

-After receiving your vaccine, register for v-safe, a smartphone-based tool that provides personalized health check-ins so you can quickly tell CDC if you experience any side effects.
+Register for v-safe, a smartphone-based tool that provides personalized health check-ins so you can quickly tell CDC if you experience any side effects.

 According to the CDC the following people should not receive the COVID-19 vaccine: